Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 - Computer Predicted Total: 135.8

 Both Marquette and St. Thomas are 4-4-0 against the spread (ATS) so far this season.
-In terms of hitting the over, games involving the Golden Eagles are 2-6-0 and the Tommies are 1-7-0.
+A total of two out of the Golden Eagles' games this season have hit the over, and one of the Tommies' games have gone over.

 Bet on this or any college basketball matchup at BetMGM